ncatlab/nlab-content/pages/9/3/2/4/4239/content.md

 #Contents#
 * automatic table of contents goes here
 {:toc}

 ## Idea

 The notion of _Calabi-Yau category_ is a [[horizontal categorification]] of that of [[Frobenius algebra]] -- a _Frobenius [[algebroid]]_ .
-Their name derives from the fact that the definition of Calabi-Yau categories have been originally studied as an abstract version of the derived category of coherent sheaves on a [[Calabi Yau manifold]].
+Their name derives from the fact that the definition of Calabi-Yau categories have been originally studied as an abstract version of the derived category of coherent sheaves on a [[Calabi-Yau manifold]].

 ## Definition